YektaLeblebici/dotfiles/README.md

 **Depends:** oh-my-zsh, powerline, fasd, fzf, fzf-zsh, silversearcher-ag, zsh-autosuggestions

+### Xresources

+Xresources file to be used with rxvt-unicode-256color terminal.

+Uses "Hack" font with "Molokai" color theme, with sane behaviour, font rendering and styling configurations.
+Also uses "vtwheel" extension to improve scroll wheel behavior.

+##### How to setup
+* Get vtwheel extension source from https://aur.archlinux.org/packages/urxvt-vtwheel/ and copy it to ~/.rxvt-ext directory.
+* Get Hack font from https://github.com/chrissimpkins/Hack and place it under ~/.fonts directory.
+* Make sure you run "xrdb .Xresources" after making any changes to this file.

+**Depends**: vtwheel, Hack font

 ### bashrc

 Nothing really fancy.
 Just sane defaults, Powerline and Fasd integration.